 The assistant's short-term memory controls what it recalls during a session.
 This could incorporate previous actions, corrections made by the user, or form values that are carried over from one round to the next.
 It should be stored separately from long-term knowledge to allow resets, auditing, or selective rollback.

-For example, in LangGraph, working memory is saved for each node and only moved ahead when certain conditions are met.
-You can set memory to expire, stay the same between flows, or be rewritten based on how good the result is.
-This lets assistants think through things step by step without using too many tokens or giving away previous context.
+For instance, in LangGraph, each node carries its own working memory and only advances forward if certain conditions are met.
+You can set memory to expire, remain identical across flows, or rewrite based on the quality of the result.
+This allows assistants to think through their problem step by step without holding too many tokens or letting context give away earlier moves.

-Memory design becomes critical once your assistant moves beyond single-turn tasks.
-Without scoped working memory, even the best LLM becomes stateless, and stateless assistants can't collaborate.
+Memory design becomes urgent once your assistant moves past one-turn tasks.
+Without scoped working memory, even the best LLM becomes stateless, and stateless assistants cannot work together.

 Rapid Prototyping Workflow